 Suddenly, a very animated 4-year child ran up to his grandfather with an earsplitting announcement instantly crashing my meditation and ruining nap time for most others.

-As I fought off strong waves of “maybe a little nap” temptation, an exuberant 4-year child ran up to his grandfather waving a small American Flag on a stick that had been part of a nearby Independence Day table decoration.
+“Look, Granddad!” he proclaimed.
+He waved a small American Flag on a stick that had been part of a nearby table decoration.

-Gradually, the July sunshine gave way to the evening’s darkening skies.
+But it was nearly showtime.
 Large yachts tied to the docks (I like big boats, and I can’t deny it) outlined a grassy peninsula adjacent to the cabana.
 Families, including the grandfather and grandkid, now moved to the grassy area of the small peninsula where they positioned themselves on blankets.
+Anchored in the waterway nearby was a floating pyrotechnics-packed platform.
+Darkness arrived.
 Anticipation was high.
 It was almost showtime.